GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/redmine.rst

     redmine.key = c0c4c014cafebabe
     redmine.user_id = 7
     redmine.project_name = redmine

-The above example is the minimum required to import issues from Redmine.
+    redmine.issue_limit = 1000

 You can also feel free to use any of the configuration options described in :ref:`common_configuration_options`.

 There are also `redmine.login`/`redmine.password` settings if your instance is behind basic auth.